 “If a resident is interested in teaching, even in the slightest, my advice is to complete the academic rotation at Concordia,” says Romano.
 “It will be educational, rewarding, and most importantly, fun.”

-RSVP for the open house here.
-For more information on the open house, or to learn more about Concordia’s Clinical Teaching and Future Faculty Certificate Program, contact Emily Dineen, residency program coordinator, at firstname.lastname@example.org or 262-243-2767.
+Sound like something you’d be interested in to benefit your career?
+You can learn more about Concordia’s Clinical Teaching and Future Faculty Certificate Program by contacting Emily Dineen, residency program coordinator, at email@example.com or 262-243-2767.

 — Kali Thiel is director of university communications for Concordia University Wisconsin and Ann Arbor.
 She may be reached at firstname.lastname@example.org or 262-243-2149.